schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 **Some Important Notes on Using KNN**

 - KNN is a simple model to implement, but as a result it is limited in the types of data it can take as input.
-When working with KNN the phrase "garbage in, garbage out" is never more accurate.
+When working with KNN, the phrase "garbage in, garbage out" is never more accurate.
 KNN does not handle categorical variables well so everything must be pre-processed to include numerical values only.
 - Additionally, as you will see in the next section, the nearest neighbors are found by calculating the distances between the new observation and the records held in memory.
 Those with the smallest distances are considered most similar.
 Intuitively, you should understand the importance of scaling your data (so that they are all being measured on the same metric) before running a KNN model.
 If the data points are not measured on the same scale, a measurement of their distances will not be comparable.

+Our exploration of K Nearest Neighbors will come in two parts.
+Part A will walk you through creating the KNN algorithm from scratch.
+Part B will tackle a popular classification problem.
+We will use both the KNN algorithm that we created as well as Scikit-Learn's KNClassifier model to show that our algorithm is just as proficient as a popular library's black box version.

-## Algorithm Implementation
+## Part A: Algorithm Implementation
 Now that we understand the theory behind KNN, we can implement our own algorithm by hand in three steps.

 Step 1.
-Calculate Euclidean Distance
+Calculate Euclidean distance

 Step 2.
-Get Nearest Neighbors
+Get K Nearest Neighbors

 Step 3.
-Make Predictions
+Make predictions and determine their accuracy

 ### Step 1: Calculate Euclidean Distance

-The formula for Euclidean Distance is:
+The formula for Euclidean distance is:
 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (x_{i}-y_{i})^2">

-Euclidean Distance may sound complicated, and the formula may look intimidating.
-But the concept is very simple.
-Euclidean Distance is the ordinary straight-line distance between two points.
+Euclidean distance may sound complicated and the formula may look intimidating, but the concept is very simple.
+Euclidean distance is the ordinary straight-line distance between two points.
 The formula can be derived from the Pythagorean formula:
 <img src="https://render.githubusercontent.com/render/math?math=c^2 = a^2 %2B b^2">

 Where *c* is the Euclidean distance between data points *a* and *b*.